egarson/merlin/README.md

 Merlin currently has a single dependency to [parse_num](https://github.com/egarson/parse_num), a small library I wrote to convert atoms with a 'numeric' representation into scalars.

-Running @make build@ will pull down the required libraries and compile all the code.
+Running `make build` will pull down the required libraries and compile all the code.

-You should run @make test@ to check that everything went as expected.
+You should run `make test` to check that everything went as expected.

 ## License